JetBrains/Qodana/topics/quick-fix.md

 **Quick-fix** lets you improve development performance through fixing codebase problems automatically.

-This feature is available starting from version 2023.2 of %product% and supported by all [linters](linters.md) except Qodana for .NET under the Ultimate, and Ultimate Plus [licenses](pricing.md) and their trial versions.
+This feature is available starting from version 2023.2 of %product% and supported by all [linters](linters.md) except Qodana for .NET under the Ultimate and Ultimate Plus [licenses](pricing.md) and their trial versions.

 ## How it works